thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 **Using the atom alias**

+Install Shell Commands: spotlight to Atom, Atom -> Install Shell Commands.
-You can open Atom from the terminal by running `atom .`.
+You can now open Atom from the terminal by running `atom .`.

 ### Chrome